 The master's thesis should not exceed 80 pages, (approx. 240, 000 characters, excluding appendices and bibliography).
 Extensive data, which is only suitable for further processing by machine (program code, corpora, etc.) should also be in extracts or in the appendix.

 A proof copy of the thesis must be submitted directly to the supervisor, who will determine the outer form.
-This copy is to be printed on single-sided and must be accompanied by a CD-ROM (enclosed in a pocket) containing:

 - a file with the complete master's thesis 'masterarbeit.pdf' including all attachments in PDF format.